-The Power Tools facility admeasuring approximately 8,500 sg. meters is located at Indospace Industrial Park, Oragadam, Tamil Nadu.
-At present, the facility caters mainly to the Indian and SAARC markets.
-It primarily manufactures Small Angle grinders, Large Angle grinders, and Marble cutters, Blowers, Drills and two-kg Hammers, along with their motors.
-The Plant produces Blowers for the entire global market.
-The main highlight of the Plant is that 100% of associates on the Assembly lines at the shop floor are women.
-The Plant is certified for ISO14001:2015 and ISO45001:2018.
-More than 65% of consumption in 2020 was green energy.
-The Plant was accredited with Power Tools Plant excellence award for three consecutive year since 2016 and awarded 2nd Best Plant during 2019 within Power Tools international network.
-Power Tools Plants is one among the top 3 Plants across Bosch Plants to have been recognized for Best Safety Practices [Global EHS award] besides CII Awards for safety and best practices during the pandemic.
-The Plant achieved a record production volume of > 1.8 mio.
-Pcs in the year 2021 owing to the good market recovery and demand.
-The plant is also scheduled to be relocated to the new location where ED Plant is existing.
-The space generation due to ED restructuring has created space for Power Tools.
-The entire relocation process is scheduled to be completed by 3Q.2022.
+The Power Tools facility admeasuring approximately and an AloT company, Bosch India has leveraged its world-8,500 sg. meters is located at Indospace Industrial Park, class AI, IoT, automation, and digitalization capabilities Oragadam, Tamil Nadu.
+At present, the facility caters to develop this campus to pursue its vision for a digital, mainly to the Indian and SAARC markets.
+It primarily sustainable, efficient, and self-reliant India.
+The smart manufactures Small Angle grinders, Large Angle grinders, campus underpins Bosch's ability to develop user-centric and Marble cutters, Blowers, Drills and two-kg Hammers, key solutions and accelerate its carbon neutrality journey along with their motors.
+The Plant produces Blowers for aligned with India's sustainability targets. the entire global market.
+The main highlight of the Plant is that 100% of associates on the Assembly lines at the shop Furthering its century-long journey in support of floor are women.
+The Plant is certified for ISO14001:2015 Atmanirbhar Bharat, Bosch has accelerated its digital and ISO45001:2018.
+More than 65% of consumption in strategy to make Indian cities smarter, greener, secure, and 2020 was green energy.
+The Plant was accredited with connected through rapid urbanization and next-generation Power Tools Plant excellence award for three consecutive infrastructure with an increased focus on localization of our year since 2016 and awarded 2nd Best Plant during 2019 digital portfolio. within Power Tools international network.
+Power Tools Plants is one among the top 3 Plants across Bosch 5.
+INFORMATION TECHNOLOGY (IT) Plants to have been recognized for Best Safety Practices Digital Transformation journey is built on the strong [Global EHS award] besides CII Awards for safety and backbone of IT organization capable of supporting business best practices during the pandemic.
+The Plant achieved needs with respect to infrastructure, secure and reliable a record production volume of > 1.8 mio.
+Pcs in the year solutions to achieve excellence in operations.
+Migrating 2021 owing to the good market recovery and demand.
+The to standardized cloud solution (M365) has enhanced plant is also scheduled to be relocated to the new location the collaborative working environment and effective mail where ED Plant is existing.
+The space generation due to management.
+It is evident in the way teams collaborate ED restructuring has created space for Power Tools.
+The virtually today across the organisation. entire relocation process is scheduled to be completed by 3Q.2022.